Laborian-Oli/python_visualization_blueprint/README.md

 # Python_visualization_blueprint
-a series of blueprints by python and matplotlib, for the purpose of learning.
+A series of blueprints by python and matplotlib, for the purpose of learning.</br>
 Now all of them are functional and some of the methods used are outdated, but I'm trying to write another series of scripts for object-oriented drawing.